 See Decawave DWM1001-DEV website for more information about the development board, Decawave DWM1001 website about the board itself, and nRF52832 website for the official reference on the IC itself.

 Applications for the

-and Run an Application for more details); however, the standard
+Run an Application for more details on building and running.

 Follow the instructions in the Nordic nRF5x Segger J-Link page to install and configure all the necessary software.
 Further information can be found in Flashing.
 Then build and flash applications as usual (see Building an Application and Run an Application for more details).

 Here is an example for the Hello World application.

 First, run your favorite terminal program to listen for output.

 <tty_device> with the port where the board nRF52 DK

 Then build and flash the application in the usual way.